levgenys/Workouts-App/_pages/privacypolicy.md

 August 2024

 # Terms of Service & Privacy Policy
-This policy applies to all the information collected or submitted on "Workouts" app for iOS platform.
+This policy applies to all the information collected or submitted on "GIRYA" app for iOS platform.

 <br>